DrChrisLevy/fast-ai-course-sd/notes/random_notes.md

 ## TODO
 - at some point read [# The Matrix Calculus You Need For Deep Learning](https://explained.ai/matrix-calculus/)
 - do the 03 backprop notebook on your own
     - feel free to do some parts slightly differently.
     - the main objective is to do some forward and backward passes and derivatives from scratch without using autograd.
     - Write the math out on paper.
 I honestly find it easier to code up after seeing it on paper first.
 Put in image of that in the notebook.
     - PRACTICE PRACTICE the subclassing `nn.module` and looking at some simple examples on torch docs
     - review/practice some basic train loops in torch
 - review some basic softmax and cross entropy stuff, nll_loss, log_softmax, cross_entropy
     - implement yourself and compare with torch
 - From last week go and try the product quantization.
 Does it male Mean shift quicker?
 - Also see TODOs from last week you didn't do yet!
+- Someone recommended this [VIDEO](https://www.youtube.com/watch?v=dB-u77Y5a6A&list=PL5-TkQAfAZFbzxjBHtzdVCWE0Zbhomg7r&t=2312s) for backprop and